Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 - Oregon — The Oregon Consumer Privacy Act includes provisions specifically targeting data brokers and their registration obligations.

-- Connecticut SB 4 — Would add data broker registration requirements to the CTDPA, along with facial recognition and algorithmic pricing protections.
+- Connecticut SB 4 / Public Act 26-64 — Adds data broker registration requirements to the CTDPA, along with facial recognition, geolocation-sale, and surveillance-pricing protections.
+Signed into law as Public Act 26-64 on May 27, 2026.

 - Texas — The Texas Data Privacy and Security Act (TDPSA) enforces broad obligations on data brokers, with the AG already securing major settlements.